Trade unions in Germany: 1848/49 and 1865: The first trade unions

 While workers' associations were representing the workers' class in the pre-March era, the first trade unions were founded on a national level in the revolution of 1848/49.
 In the tradition of the guild constitution, these unions restricted themselves to single occupational groups.

 After the establishment of the association of pressmen, associations of cigarette, textile, and metal workers were founded in the expanding German cities.
 In addition, there were associations of miners, tailors, bakers, shoe makers and construction workers.

 The Association of Cigarworkers Germany was founded in Berlin in 1848.
 In 40 other German cities, similar associations followed.
 The General German Cigar Workers Society ("Allgemeiner Deutsche Cigarrenarbeiter-Verein"), established in Leipzig in 1865, was the first centrally organized union in Germany.
 This union became the model for many newly founded unions and is a predecessor for the Food, Beverages and Catering Union.
 In 1867, the Society of German Engineers (Verein Deutscher Lokomotivführer (VDL)) was established.
 After the Weimar Constitution allowed civil servants the right of freedom of association, VDL became the Union of German Engineers (Gewerkschaft Deutscher Lokomotivführer (GDL)).
-The GDL is still active today and is therefore the eldest union in Germany.
+The GDL is still active today and is therefore the oldest union in Germany.

 Obstructions against unions

 After decades of repression and obstructions through authorities, unionist organizations emerged in the pre-March era and during the German revolutions of 1848–1849 and articulated their demands.
 The failure of the revolution and the following phase of restoration, however, lead to a loss of strength in the union movement and caused new repressions against unions.
 Only new reforms in 1869 and 1871, enabled unions to develop as trade partners of entrepreneurs' associations.
 An example of these reforms is the trade regulation act that introduced the freedom of association and the freedom of trade.
 The workers' class had to fight for a living wage, while the business owners enjoyed feudalistic privileges.
 The unions were first interested to improve the situation of their members.
-They lead labor conflicts, strikes and boycotts against the business owners.
+They led labor conflicts, strikes and boycotts against the business owners.
 This increase in power and the danger for the governing system caused authorities to ban unions or to obstruct them by law.
 Generally prohibited were unionist activities between 1878 and 1890 through Otto von Bismarck's Socialist Law ("Bismarcksches Sozialistengesetz").

 Only with the Halbergerstadter Congress in 1892, the unions gained power and influence again.
 On March 14, 1892, Carl Legien convened the Charter Conference of the General Commission of Unions in Germany ("Gründungskonferenz der Generalkommission der Gewerkschaften Deutschlands").
 The unions with the largest numbers of members were thereby joining an umbrella organization in the German Reich. according to John A. Moses, the German trade unions were not directly affiliated with the Social Democratic Party.
 The SPD leadership insisted on the primacy of politics, and refused to emphasize support for union goals and methods.
 The unions led Carl Legien (1861-1920) developed their own nonpartisan political goals.